⋆。゚☁︎。⋆。 ゚☾ ゚。⋆

 Literally 10/10 perfect game I'm not taking criticism on this judgement.

-As someone who gre up watching letsplays of RPGmaker horror games, it's very logical that once I got into playing games myself, I'd find and become enamoured with Yume Nikki.
+As someone who grew up watching letsplays of RPGmaker horror games, it's very logical that once I got into playing games myself, I'd find and become enamoured with Yume Nikki.
 It was only a little bit before Undertale came out, I remember clearly getting lost in the sandy desert of the dream world when my sister turned to me and asked me about this weird RPG game she's heard has something to do with homestuck, and how I couldn't answer and tried to look up gameplay of it too, but it was so early in the fandom none of the gameplay videos were good.
 So, disappointed, I closed my browser and went back to playing Yume Nikki.

 I already knew about the games ending way before I reached it.
 I'd forgotten what my objective even was while spinning around in circles in the dream world, and, as a kid, I kind of needed explicit directions for everything.
 Walkthroughs and guides are how I got to know this game, and theory forums I really shouldn't have been reading as such a young kid were what painted my view of the game for a very long time.
 It wasn't until I got into the unofficial sequels and fangames of Yume Nikki did my eyes start to open at how genuinely vast and expansive these worlds were.
 There's no objective, literally and figuratively.
 You don't HAVE to do anything in the game for it to still make sense.
 There's no right way to interpret it's events, and there's no wrong way to understand the protagonist.
 She's a window, and what you WANT to see, you WILL see.